BhavyaT-135/Playing-With-CSS-Trial/README.md

 **Back-End Development** -  Back-end development means working on server-side software, which focuses on everything you can't see on a website.
 Back-end developers ensure the website performs correctly, focusing on databases, back-end logic, application programming interface (APIs), architecture, and servers.

+**Full-Stack Development** - Full stack development is the end-to-end development of applications.
+It includes both the front end and back end of an application.

 ### Advantages of CSS :
 - Easier to maintain and update.
 - Greater consistency in design.